HologramInterview/sql-style-guide/README.md

 When using CTEs, pad the query with new lines.

-If you use any CTEs, always have a CTE named `final` and `select * from final` at the end.
-That way you can quickly inspect the output of other CTEs used in the query to debug the results.

 Closing CTE parentheses should use the same indentation level as `with` and the CTE names.

 ```sql